-2.5-8.
+102.5-8.
 Contributions:

-- (a) Solicitation of Contributions by Candidates. - (1) Candidates shall only accept contributions from individuals who are members of the Tribe or individuals related by blood or marriage to the candidate.
-Candidates may not accept contributions from any business, whether sole proprietorship, partnership, corporation, or other business entity. - (2) Candidates shall not solicit or accept contributions in any Tribal office or business/facility. - (b) Fines.
+(a) Solicitation of Contributions by Candidates.

+(1) Candidates shall only accept contributions from individuals who are members of the Nation or individuals related by blood or marriage to the candidate.
+Candidates may not accept contributions from any business, whether sole proprietorship, partnership, corporation, or other business entity.

+(2) Candidates shall not solicit or accept contributions in any office or business/facility of the Nation.

+(b) Fines.
 Violation of the contribution restrictions shall result in a fine imposed by the Election Board in an amount specified in a resolution adopted by the Business Committee.

-2.5-9.
+102.5-9.
 Campaign Signs and Campaigning:

-- (a) Placement of campaign signs: - (1) Campaign signs shall not be posted or erected on any Tribal property except for private property with the owner/tenant's permission. - (2) No campaign sign shall exceed sixteen (16) square feet in area.
-A maximum of seven (7) such signs may be placed on a building or on a lot. - (3) No campaign sign shall project beyond the property line into the public right of way. - (b) Removal of campaign signs.
-All campaign signs shall be removed within five (5) business days after an election. - (c) Employees of the Tribe shall not engage in campaigning for Tribal offices during work hours.
-Tribal employees shall be subject to disciplinary action under the personnel policies and procedures for political campaigning during work hours.
+(a) Placement of campaign signs:

+(1) Campaign signs shall not be posted or erected on any property of the Nation except for private property with the owner/tenant's permission.

+(2) No campaign sign shall exceed sixteen (16) square feet in area.
+A maximum of seven (7) such signs may be placed on a building or on a lot.

+(3) No campaign sign shall project beyond the property line into the public right of way.

+(b) Removal of campaign signs.
+All campaign signs shall be removed within five (5) business days after an election.

+(c) Employees of the Nation shall not engage in campaigning for offices of the Nation during work hours.
+The Nation's employees shall be subject to disciplinary action under the personnel policies and procedures for political campaigning during work hours.

-- (d) Enforcement.
-The Zoning Administrator shall cause to be removed any campaign signs that are not in compliance with this law, in accordance with the Zoning and Shoreland Protection Law. - (e) Fines.
+(d) Enforcement.
+The Zoning Administrator shall cause to be removed any campaign signs that are not in compliance with this law, in accordance with the Zoning and Shoreland Protection Law.

+(e) Fines.
 Violation of the campaign sign restrictions shall result in a fine imposed by the Election Board in an amount specified in a resolution adopted by the Business Committee.